Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Agent's and Platform's Policies

 \subsection{Platform's Policies}

 We consider two platform policies: \emph{``fixed recommendation''} for analytical results, and \emph{``explore periodically''} for numerical experiments.
+At each time $k$, the platform selects a recommendation vector $u_k\in[-1,1]^n$, where $u_{i,k}$ denotes the scalar recommendation shown to agent $i$.

-In the former, the platform makes the same recommendation $u_0$ at all times, i.e., $u_k = u_0, \forall k$.
+In the ``fixed recommendation'' policy, the platform makes the same scalar recommendation $u \in [-1,1]$ to all agents at all times, i.e., $u_{i,k} = u$ for all $i\in[n],\ k\ge 0$.
 This allows us to contrast our results with that of \cite{lanzetti2023impact}, which has analyzed the impacts of this recommendation policy on \emph{passive} agents.

-In the latter, \emph{``explore periodically''} policy, also considered in prior works \cite{lanzetti2023impact, rossi2021closed}, the platform always chooses the action which leads to the highest reward observed so far, with the exception of some exploration steps, in which the recommendation will be chosen from a probability distribution; i.e., $u_k \sim \rho \text{ for } k \in \{0, T, 2T, \ldots\}$.
-This policy resembles $\epsilon$-greedy exploration in the multi-armed bandit/reinforcement learning literature \cite{kuleshov2014algorithms}.
-The recommendation at exploitation steps is selected as follows:
+In the \emph{``explore periodically''} policy, a variation of the policy considered in prior works \cite{lanzetti2023impact, rossi2021closed}, the platform always chooses the action which leads to the highest click rate observed so far, with the exception of some exploration steps, in which the recommendation will be chosen from a probability distribution; i.e., $u_k = u \mathbf{1}_n$ where $u \sim \rho$ on $[-1,1]$ for $k \in \{0, T, 2T, \ldots\}, \text{ and } T\in\mathbb{N}$.
+This policy resembles $\epsilon$-greedy exploration in the multi-armed bandit/reinforcement learning literature.
+The recommendation shown to all agents at exploitation steps is selected among previously recommended values, such that the one with the highest empirical CTR so far is selected.
+Specifically, for any scalar candidate $u$ that has been recommended before time $k$, we define